Mohandas (2019 film): Screenplay

 According to the film's director, P. Sheshadri, one of the major inspirations for taking up this project was because he thought that Gandhi has been "relegated to a few pages in a textbook" and a holiday once a year.
 He felt a film could be an "effective medium to reach young minds."

 Sheshadri first came upon the book Papu Gandhi, Bapu Gandhi Aada Kathe: The Story of Mahatma Gandhi by Kannada writer Bolwar Mahammad Kunhi which inspired him to make the film.
 He felt this was a story that was relevant for children and parents all around the world.
 The screenplay is also partially based on this book.
 Another source was Gandhi's own autobiography.

 Filming

 A major portion of the film has been shot in Porbandar and Rajkot, including the ancestral home of the Gandhi family where Mahatma Gandhi was born and raised.
 Other scenes have been filmed in and around Bengaluru.

-The film is being shot in three languages, English, Kannada and Hindi since Sheshadri intends for this story to reach a wider audience.
+The film is being shot in two languages, Kannada and Hindi since Sheshadri intends for this story to reach a wider audience.